There’s a retirement crisis in this country.

 And we need to act quickly if we want to spend our golden years on the golf course instead of behind a desk.

-It’s no surprise that the Congressional Budget Office says Social Security is running out of money…
+It’s no surprise that the Congressional Budget Office says Social Security is running out of money… But the pace at which the program is failing is what’s most troublesome.

 The current forecast is that Social Security will run out of money between 2031 and 2033.
 At the latest, it will run out of money in 2037.

-That’s only two decades from now.
+That’s less than two decades from now.

 But there’s more…

+More than 75 million working Americans don’t have a retirement plan.
+And half of all Americans have less than $10,000 in savings.
 To make matters worse, over the last three decades, the S&P 500 Index averaged an annual return of 11.1%.
 Which isn’t bad… but the average investor is managing to eke out only a mere 3.7% annually.

 The market is outperforming the average investor by more than twofold.